sci-42ver/SICP_SDF/SDF_notes.md

 ## 3.4
 - > This is a simple example of the use of delegation to extend an interface, as opposed to the better-known inheritance idea i.e. change one passed init arg instead of ...
+- > the results of different handlers can be combined to provide better information.
+  For "numerical interval", we may get the intersection of all these numerical intervals.
+- > The call to simple-list-memoizer wraps a cache around its last argument i.e. only needs `args` (see `make-simple-list-memoizer` the inner lambda).
 # TODO
 ## SDF code base
 - `define-load-spec` seems to be [only one instruction](https://groups.csail.mit.edu/mac/users/gjs/6.945/psets/ps02/ps.pdf) but does nothing.